lejunyang/lun/.changeset/components.md

 - `components/tree`: fix check methods are not working
 - `components/tree`: fix wrong expose type; fix items processing issue
-- `core/createCollector`: parent element can be undefined when adding item; invode getParentEl if collectOnSetup is true
-- `theme/form-item`: fix vertical align issue of checkbox-group and radio-group in form-item
 - `components/tabs`: fix transition issue when switching tabs